PeteCookson/Poddly/TESTING.md

 **Add, edit and delete my own podcast suggestions**
 - Recommending or "adding" a podcast to the directory is limited to registered users, podcasts that a logged in user recommends are able to be edited or deleted, but only by that specific user.

-**Comment on other users recommendations**
-- This function is accessed directly through the podcasts modal.

 **Edit my podcast information**
 - See above